-Angie Judd has cared for hundreds of patients in her four-plus years as a certified nursing assistant (CNA) with Hospice of the Red River Valley.
+Angie Milner has cared for hundreds of patients in her four-plus years as a certified nursing assistant (CNA) with Hospice of the Red River Valley.
 In early February, a chance encounter with a patient revealed an unexpected connection.
 The experience reaffirmed for Angie why she loves her job.

 As a “float” CNA, Angie travels wherever she is needed in Hospice of the Red River Valley’s 33,000-square-mile service area and visits up to eight patients per day.
 The occasional long drives provide a chance to clear her mind and prepare for her next visit.